Off-field issues 'positive' for captaincy - Stokes

 Having resumed playing, Stokes announced in July 2021 he was taking an indefinite break, returning to action in December for the Ashes against Australia.

-"I can relate to people whether that be good or bad or on the field or off the field," added Stokes, who also spoke about comparisons with Andrew Flintoff and Ian Botham, his plans for the Test side and the vacant head coach and vice-captain positions.
+"I can relate to people whether that be good or bad or on the field or off the field," added Stokes, who also spoke about comparisons with Andrew Flintoff and Lord Botham, his plans for the Test side and the vacant head coach and vice-captain positions.

 "I don't see anything I have gone through as a negative, if anything I see it as a way I can always try and help people."